Giant Hogweed Invasive Species Strike Team Specialists

 • Candidates must possess a valid driver’s license at the time of appointment.

-• Must be physically able to perform the duties assigned.
+• Must be physically able to perform the duties assigned ($15.25)

-Applicants should supply a letter of intent, resume, unofficial transcript, and contact information for three professional references to Naja Kraus at firstname.lastname@example.org or 845-255-3414 (Fax).
-Please note which office locations (Avon) you are applying for.
-Positions will be filled as qualified applicants are found.
+Applicants should supply a letter of intent, resume, and contact information for three professional references to Naja Kraus at firstname.lastname@example.org or 845-255-3414 (Fax).
+Position will be filled as qualified applicants are found.

 Successful applicants will need to complete NYSDEC’s Employment Application Form (S1000), available at any DEC Office and online http://www.dec.ny.gov/about/38596.html.